Inscriptions tell us, that throughout history people always complained about the high taxes charged by the central government.

-The Roman Empire has produced a number of inscriptions that record these complaints, one of best preserved and most revealing was found in the Roman City of Rhodiapolis nearly 5 years ago.
+The Roman Empire has produced a number of inscriptions that record these complaints, one of the best-preserved and most revealing was found in the Roman City of Rhodiapolis.

-Located near the village of Sarıcasu, Rhodiapolis received its name from the Rhodians, who colonized the city.
+Located near the village of Sarıcasu, Rhodiapolis received its name from the Rhodians, who colonised the city.

-The best known figure from the city was Opramoas, who lived in the period of Antoninus Pius (138-161 A.D.).
+The best-known figure from the city was Opramoas, who lived in the period of Antoninus Pius (138-161 A.D.).
 He was the richest man in Lycia and the most renowned philanthropist.
-His best known work was his own monumental tomb.

 One of the most interesting discoveries concerned the taxation of the people of Rhodiapolis, which was recorded in an ancient inscription.